What is Plasma Mobile?¶

 - vPlayer, a video player that can play local and remote files, along with support for searching and playing YouTube videos

 (Note: The list of included software will change often.
 We’ll attempt to keep this list updated but it may be inaccurate at times.)

 Other software can be installed from Discover.
 Any Qt5 app (including software designed for the desktop, such as Calligra) will run without many issues, though it will still be difficult to use on a touch display.
 Currently, software built with the GTK toolkit will run, but with major scaling issues, and without any support for the on-screen keyboard.
 If possible, use software built with Kirigami for best results.

 You cannot currently connect to the cell network, and as such, you cannot make calls or texts.
 Similarly, data is also non-functional.
 However, a full-featured dialer is included, and we are currently exploring options for integrating SMS.
 Once the relevant pieces are put in for cell connections, you should be able to immediately make calls with the current dialer.

-Supported features of the Nexus 5 and Nexus 5X include the camera, Wi-FI, battery monitoring and power settings, and audio (including hardware volume buttons).
+Supported features of the Nexus 5X include the camera, Wi-FI, battery monitoring and power settings, and audio (including hardware volume buttons).